Case Study in Flawed Dating of Exodus

 25. Also, check out the fact that Thutmose IV, whose reign only lasted 7 years, was NOT the eldest son of Amenhotep II, plus the fact that he retook the Thutmose moniker: which has to mean he was ashamed of his father.
 According to the Macropedia article on Thutmose IV, he got this dream that he was to become Pharaoh.
 So absent the dream, he wasn't entitled to inherit, see.
 As noted earlier, he also married into the Mitanni to secure a diplomatic alliance, a trend that continued with his sons.
 Oh: by the way, from the 1440 Exodus until the end of the 18th dynasty, is about four generations (Amenhotep IV's two sons reign for very short periods).
 Four-generation curse.
 Of course, there were four generations from Thutmose I - Amenhotep II, as well.

 It's difficult to harmonize the many conflicting accounts by Egyptologists for the 18th Dynasty.
 The conflict centers on Thutmose III, however, and from his reign forward there is a consistent recourse to divine paternity.
-In one account the claim is made that Amon himself appointed Thutmose III during a priestly service, the latter having been a mere prelate in Amon's temple until his appointment (Click here and then go to page 383 in the pdf).
+In one account the claim is made that Amon himself appointed Thutmose III during a priestly service, the latter having been a mere prelate in Amon's temple until his appointment (page 383 in A History of Egypt).
 Of course, if that was the son (who would have been 13) of the concubine and Thutmose II, it's a handy justification to use.
 Hatshepsut started the ball rolling by claiming Moses was a gift from Isis, then claiming Amon was her real dad 'inhabiting' Thutmose I when he sired her, so a replacing Thutmose III (replacing Moses) would need a divine mandate, since Hatshepsut had claimed two of them.
 More important also to find a miraculous sanction, since Hatshepsut's daughter was a God's Wife Heiress and then died childless prior to Hatshepsut.

 So however you want to explain why the names changed, the changes depict turmoil, not the centuries-past convention of alternating-god-honorifics.
 So that begs the question: WHY?
 I submit it's due to the shame Egypt experienced, which shame of course would never be recorded on stelae.
 Which shame would instead urge upon the successors, a need to deface and break with the past.